Get a free quote 877-850-1231

 Wax the Chain

 Lubricating and waxing your motorcycle’s chain before storage is a must to prevent rust and corrosion.
-Once the bike is clean and dry, apply a quality chain lube or wax to the entire chain, ensuring even coverage.
+Once the bike is clean and dry, apply a quality chain lube or wax to the entire chain.
+Make sure you apply an even coverage.

 This creates a protective barrier that shields the chain from moisture and rust, particularly during the cold and damp winter months.
 A properly maintained chain ensures better performance and longevity, so you can hit the road with confidence when spring rolls around.